shane-mason/cable-box/README.md

 ### Step 4 - Mount the LED Display
 The display mounts in the cutout in the front of the box using superglue.
 The fit should be fairly tight, but it also works as long as it is glued to one of the two sides.
 There is room for improvement in this part of the design for sure.

-Optional: cut plexiglass to <INSERT SIZE> and fit in front of the display.
+Optional: cut plexiglass to SIZE and fit in front of the display.

 Fit black trim piece over the display area.

 ### Step 5 Wire It Up!

+#### TM1637 LED Display Board

+The following table shows the connections betwen the Rasberry Pi 5 and the TM1637 LED Display Board.

 | Raspberry PI  |LED Display    |
 | ------------- | ------------- |